zakimjz/zakimjz.github.io/pages/courses/datamining/assign8.md

 * Write a script named as **Assign8.py**, which will be run as

-   Assign7.py FILENAME k n k_spread obj
+   Assign7.py FILENAME k n spread obj

  FILENAME is the datafile name, $k$ is the number of clusters to find, and
  $n$ is the number of data points to use (default=1000), $spread$ is